3.3.4 Working Effectively with Resistance, Obstacles and Hostility to Engagement

 - Prepared to discuss strategies if one agency (for example a health visitor) is unable to work with a family - how will information / monitoring be gained and is it possible to have a truly multi-agency plan?

-If you answer yes to any of the following questions, you should share them with your manager and any other practitioners involved with the family:
+Workers and their first line managers should consider the following questions.
+If the answer is yes to any of them, the information should be shared with any other workers involved with the family:

-Avoiding people who are hostile is a normal human response; however it can be very damaging for effective inter-agency work under Child Protection Plans, which depend on proactive engagement by all practitioners with the family.
-Collusion and splitting between agencies will be reduced by:
+Avoiding people who are hostile is a normal human response.
+However, it can be very damaging to the effective inter-agency work needed to protect children, which depends on proactive engagement by all workers with the family.
+Collusion and splitting between workers and agencies will be reduced by:

 - Clear agreements, known to all agencies and to the family, detailing each worker's role and the tasks to be undertaken by them;

-- Full participation at regular multi-agency meetings, Core Group meetings and at Child Protection Conferences with all agencies owning the concerns for the child rather than leaving it to a few to face the family.
+- Full participation at regular multi-agency meetings, core group meetings and at child protection conferences with all agencies owning the concerns for the child rather than leaving it to a few to face the unco-operativeness and hostility of the family.

 Although it is important to remain in a positive relationship with the family as far as possible, this should not be at the expense of being able to share real concerns about intimidation and threat of violence.

 - Discussing with the Child Protection Coordinator the option of using the exclusion criteria if the quality of information shared is likely to be impaired by the presence of threatening adults - see Initial Child Protection Conferences Procedure, Criteria for Excluding Parents or Restricting their Participation;